 - Can I submit video?

 - We do not currently support applications in video, film, or other time-based work.
-Installation artists may submit video documentation, not to exceed 5 minutes, of an installation.
+Installation artists may include a link to video documentation, not to exceed 5 minutes, of an installation.

-- I’m a parent artist, but my work isn’t about my kids.
+- I’m a parent, but my work isn’t about my kids.
 Is it OK to apply?